-SSSS presents with a painful desquamative skin rash especially around the nose, mouth and anus.
+It presents with a painful desquamative skin rash especially around the nose, mouth and anus.
 The rash can also be seen around flexures.
 It is caused by exfoliating toxins produced by aureus.
 These toxins expressed at site of infection and cause bullous impetigo and while acting systemically they cause SSSS.
-Patients with SSSS might be feverish, develop hypotension, have multisystemic dysfunction or develop sepsis.
+Patients with SSSS might be feverish, develop hypotension, have multisystemic dysfunctionor develop sepsis.
 Therefore, SSSS is considered as a pediatric emergency that needs urgent treatment and adequate fluid replacement therapy.

 Acne is another common presentation of Propionibacterium infection or Streptococcus superficial skin infection.